Anna Walentynowicz: Death

 Walentynowicz died in a plane crash near Smolensk on 10 April 2010, along with President Lech Kaczyński, First Lady Maria Kaczyńska, and many other prominent Polish leaders, while en route to commemorate the 70th anniversary of the Katyn massacre during World War II.
 A plaque on her house in Wrzeszcz, a borough of Gdańsk, has recently been dedicated and the city of Gdynia named an intersection after her.
 Michael Szporer, Professor of Communications at University of Maryland wrote about her: "Her life was very much like Poland's, never nothing, but if you are not afraid to speak up for yourself and care for others, just look what you can become, Pani Ania, a worthier role model than most, because an honest one.
 Our caring and protective mother!"

 Exhumation in 2012 revealed that a different person – Teresa Walewska-Przyjałkowska – was buried in Anna Walentynowicz's grave.
 Upon the discovery, the bodies were reburied in the correct graves.

-In 2015 trial began over attempted poisoning of Anna Walentynowicz in 1981.
+In 2015, a trial began over attempted poisoning of Anna Walentynowicz in 1981.

 Remembrance

 In 2011, a commemorative plaque dedicated to Anna Walentynowicz was unveiled in the city of Gdańsk.
 It was designed by artist Sławoj Ostrowski.

 In 2013, the Anna Walentynowicz Square was ceremonially opened in Wrocław in order to commemorate her role in bringing an end to communism in Poland.

 In 2015, a statue of Walentynowicz was unveiled at the Pantheon of National Heroes of the Cemetery of the Fallen at the Battle of Warsaw in Ossów.

-In December 2015 the main room (The Column Room) in the Chancellery of the Prime Minister of Poland was named after Anna Walentynowicz.
+In December 2015, the main room (The Column Room) in the Chancellery of the Prime Minister of Poland was named after Anna Walentynowicz.

 In 2017, a street in Szczecin was renamed from General Berling to Anna Walentynowicz.
 A street bearing her name was also established in Lublin.

 In 2018, the Sejm passed a resolution establishing 2019 as the "Year of Anna Walentynowicz".

 On 12 October 2020, President of Poland Andrzej Duda officially unveiled a monument dedicated to Walentynowicz in Kyiv, Ukraine, and said that she is "a symbol of the Solidarity movement, a woman who, among all the men who were there at that time, was an element contributing to the female way of thinking about Poland and Polish affairs".